syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ## Change first day of week

-SfScheduler control will be rendered with `Sunday` as the first day of the week, but you can customize to any day by using [FirstDayOfWeek](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_FirstDayOfWeek) property of `SfScheduler`.
+SfScheduler control will be rendered with `Sunday` as the first day of the week, but it can be customized to any day by using [FirstDayOfWeek](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_FirstDayOfWeek) property of `SfScheduler`.

 {% tabs %}
 {% highlight xaml %}